kfb19/Breast-Cancer-Classification-MRI/Backend/django/breastwise/README.md

 The response will be in the form of an array, containing information on the slices that contain cancer.
 For example, [10, 11, 12] would indicate the 10th, 11th and 12th slices contain a tumour.
 ## Tech

-Django, Nginx, and Gunicorn work together to create a powerful and efficient web application stack.
-Let's break down the roles of each component and how they interact with each other:

 Django is a high-level Python web framework that enables the rapid development of secure and maintainable websites.
 It follows the Model-View-Controller (MVC) architectural pattern, which allows for a clear separation of concerns between different parts of an application.
 Django manages the backend logic, handles database operations, and provides a templating system to generate HTML.

-Gunicorn (Green Unicorn) is a Python Web Server Gateway Interface (WSGI) HTTP server.
-It's a middleman between your Django application and the web server.
-Gunicorn is responsible for managing multiple worker processes, each of which runs an instance of your Django application.
-These worker processes handle incoming HTTP requests, execute the corresponding Django views, and return the response.
-Gunicorn makes it easier to manage the resources used by your Django application, enabling it to handle multiple requests concurrently and efficiently.

-Nginx (pronounced "engine-x") is a high-performance web server and reverse proxy server.
-As a web server, it serves static files (like images, CSS, and JavaScript) directly to the client, which reduces the load on the Django application.
-As a reverse proxy, it receives incoming HTTP requests from clients (e.g., web browsers) and forwards them to the appropriate Gunicorn worker processes.
-Nginx can also handle SSL/TLS termination, load balancing, and caching, among other features.

-Here's how they work together:

-A client sends an HTTP request to your web application.
-Nginx receives the request and checks if it's for a static file.
-If it is, Nginx serves the file directly.
-If not, it forwards the request to Gunicorn.
-Gunicorn receives the request, selects a worker process, and passes the request to the Django application running within that process.
-Django processes the request, executes the relevant view function, and generates an HTTP response.
-The response is sent back through Gunicorn and Nginx to the client.
-In summary, Django handles the application logic and database operations, Gunicorn manages the worker processes running Django instances, and Nginx serves static files and acts as a reverse proxy for handling client requests.
-This combination provides a scalable and efficient architecture for deploying web applications.

-The base image for this stage is python:3.10-buster, which is an official Python 3.10 image based on the Debian Buster distribution.
-It sets the working directory to /usr/src/app.
-Environment variables are set to disable writing bytecode files (.pyc) and to ensure unbuffered output for Python.
-The requirements.txt file is copied into the image.
-Pip, PyTorch, torchvision, torchaudio, psycopg2, Django REST framework, Django, and numpy are installed.
-The pip wheel command is used to create wheels for the packages listed in requirements.txt.
-These wheels are stored in the /usr/src/app/wheels directory.
-Stage 2: Final
-The final stage is responsible for setting up the final application image, which includes the installation of dependencies and copying the source code of the application.

-It uses the same base image as the builder stage, python:3.10-buster.
-It creates the necessary directories for the application, such as /home/app and its subdirectories.
-The working directory is set to $APP_HOME.
-The wheels and requirements.txt file from the builder stage are copied to the final stage.
-Pip, PyTorch, torchvision, torchaudio, psycopg2, Django REST framework, Django, and numpy are installed again.
-The packages in the wheels directory are installed using the pip install --no-cache /wheels/* command.
-The entrypoint.prod.sh script is copied to the image and made executable.
-The application source code is copied to the $APP_HOME directory.
-The ENTRYPOINT instruction is set to execute the entrypoint.prod.sh script when the container starts.
+The API has been adapted to be run with Docker.

+Docker is a software platform that allows developers to package and deploy applications in containers.
+Containers are lightweight, standalone, and executable packages that contain everything needed to run an application, including code, run-time, libraries, system tools, and settings

 ## Functions